-Students attending athletic events must remain in their seats while the event occurs.
+Students who attend athletic events must remain in their seats while the event takes place.
 Students are not allowed to play in the halls before, after, or during the event.
 Inappropriate behavior will not be tolerated.

 Sportsmanship is an important component of all athletic events.
-Inappropriate behavior may result in a request to leave school grounds and may result in suspension from attendance at future events.
-MJHS is a smoke-free campus, and this includes electronic cigarettes.
+Behavior that is inappropriate may result in a request to leave school grounds and may result in suspension from attendance at future events.
+Marion Junior High is a smoke-free campus and this includes electronic cigarettes.